knickels/Player-Stage-Manual/WORLDFILES.md

 says that the block has 6 corners and `point[number] [x y]` gives the coordinates of each corner of the polygon in turn.
-Finally, the `z [height_from height_to]` states how tall the robot should be, the first parameter being a lower coordinate in the $z$ plane, and the second parameter being the upper coordinate in the $z$ plane.
-In this example we are saying that the block describing Bigbob's body is on the ground (i.e. its lower $z$ coordinate is at 0) and it is 1 metre tall.
+Finally, the `z [height_from height_to]` states how tall the robot should be, the first parameter being a lower coordinate in the *z* plane, and the second parameter being the upper coordinate in the *z* plane.
+In this example we are saying that the block describing Bigbob's body is on the ground (i.e. its lower *z* coordinate is at 0) and it is 1 metre tall.
 If I wanted it to be from 50cm off the ground to 1m then I could use `z [0.5 1]`.

 Now in the same way as we built the body we can add on some